NadimGhaznavi/Db4E/index.md

 ## gitpush.sh

+the `gitpush.sh` utility accepts the following arguments:

+* Source directory.
+* Filename.
+* Comment.

-Utility to push files up to Github.
+It uses these args to execute a `git push` command to push files up to Github.

 ## restart_mining_services.sh

-Utility to restart all of the Mining Farm's services
+The `restart_mining_services.sh` script executed once a day from a cron job.
+It performs the following sequenced actions:

+1. Restart the Monero XMR daemon which is responsible for running the full blockchain node.
+The node is part of the larger, distributed Monero XMR ecosystem.
+2. Restart my Mining Farm's P2Pool daemon.
+3. Restart the *db4e* P2Pool log file monitoring daemon.

 # Links